usman-tahir/angular-2-portfolio/README.md

 Angular 2 projects created by Usman Tahir and Phillip Ramirez

 # Visual JSON
-This project wil allow a user to create JSON based on predefined elements.
+This project will allow a user to create JSON based on predefined elements.